-2016 Scheduled Speakers
+2024 Scheduled Speakers

-Coach Antonelli has excelled at every level of play (HS, college, professionally) and now is ready to share his extensive infield knowledge with the MBCA.
+Coach Antonelli has excelled at every level of play (HS, college, professionally) and is a “coach favorite” at the MBCA clinics.
 Matt graduated from St. John’s Prep where he was a three-sport athlete in football, hockey and baseball.
 He earned the Massachusetts Gatorade High School Player of the Year honor in football his senior year.
 He also was a three-time All-Scholastic selection in baseball and two-time in hockey.
 He attended Wake Forest University where he started all 163 games the Demon Deacons played during his three years there.
 He finished with a 0.324 batting average, 18 home runs, 110 RBI and 46 stolen bases.
 He was the San Diego Padres 1st Round Pick, 17th overall, in 2006 and made his Major League Debut in 2008.
 He played eight professional seasons with the San Diego Padres, Washington Nationals, Baltimore Orioles, New York Yankees, and Cleveland Indians.
 The MBCA is pleased to host Coach Antonelli as he will be presenting on Infield Play.